Rupert Whitaker: Personal health

 In 1993, following his third post-doctoral fellowship, Whitaker was diagnosed with AIDS at the age of 30.
 Shortly afterwards he had a stroke, which left him with visual, communicative, cognitive, and mobility problems.
 This required brain surgery that left him with epilepsy.
 This was followed by a number of years of intensive rehabilitation.
 In 2006, he was again given less than six months to live because of medications for HIV interacting with his stroke-associated brain-injury, which was misdiagnosed for two years.
 Due to his extensive experience of health services during this time, including a number of episodes of malpractice, he founded the Tuke Institute in 2007.

-The Tuke Institute

-The Tuke Institute is an independent research organisation of international scientists, clinicians and other professionals that promotes a biopsychosocial framework for integrated health-services.
-A significant proportion of its contributors have chronic illnesses themselves and wish to change health-services for the better.
-The Tuke Institute researches patient-centredness with the primary focus on how best to help patients get well and stay well.
-Its methods include measuring an individual's health from the patient's perspective, measuring the effectiveness of a health-service in terms of functional health outcomes rather than biomarkers of disease, and policy and software-development to empower patients to participate in the co-delivery, audit, and governance of services.
-The institute also provides traineeships for graduate students wishing to gain experience in the translation of health-science into policy and practice.

 Honours

 In 2004, Whitaker was awarded a Police Commendation for bravery in the apprehension of an armed and violent robber.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to charity and public health.